MicrosoftDocs/windows-itpro-docs/education/windows/switch-to-pro-education.md

 3. Go through the rest of Windows device setup.
 Once you're done, the device will be Azure AD joined to your school's subscription.

-**To join a device to Azure AD when the device already has Windows 10 Pro, version 1703 or Windows 10 S, version 1703 installed and set up**
+**To join a device to Azure AD when the device already has Windows 10 Pro, version 1703 installed and set up**

 If the Windows device is running Windows 10, version 1703, follow these steps.